keerthana1508/Hyderabad_Apartment_EDA_analysis_project/README.md

 # 🏠 Apartment Data Analysis – EDA Project

 ## 📌 Project Objective
-The goal of this project is to perform exploratory data analysis (EDA) on apartment listings to understand the factors that influence apartment prices — such as location, size, and number of bedrooms (BHK).
+The real estate market in Hyderabad is growing rapidly, with increasing demand for both rental and owned residential apartments.
+However, due to the vast variety in apartment types, localities, and amenities, buyers and renters often struggle to understand the market trends and make informed decisions.
-This analysis helps identify trends and patterns useful for real estate decision-making.
+To analyze and predict apartment prices in Hyderabad based on various factors such as location, square footage, number of bedrooms (BHK), furnishing type, and amenities.
+The goal is to extract insights and help users—such as property buyers, sellers, and investors—make data-driven decisions.

 ---